zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/workshops/freetier/intro.md

 * A Free Tier, Paid or LiveLabs Oracle Cloud account
 * SSH Private Key to access the host via SSH
-* You have completed:
-    * Lab: Generate SSH Keys (Free-tier and Paid Tenants only)
-    * Lab: Prepare Setup (Free-tier and Paid Tenants only)
-    * Lab: Environment Setup
-    * Lab: Initialize Environment
 * The following are required to complete this lab:
     * [Ensure that you have all the Prerequisites to install Enterprise Manager instance on Marketplace](https://blogs.oracle.com/oem/oracle-enterprise-manager-is-now-available-on-oracle-cloud-marketplace)
     * [Oracle Enterprise Manager should be installed on OCI Marketplace - Phase 1](https://blogs.oracle.com/oem/enterprise-manager-on-oci-installation-phase-1-em-app-oci-environment-prerequisitesyou-must-do-these-things-before-installing-the-em-app)